mesos/logstash/README.md

 ## Requirements

 * A Mesos cluster at version 0.22.1 or above.
-We use features from 0.22:

-  TODO why does our executor or scheduler Docker image have Mesos installed?
-  We shouldn't actually need Mesos in the image; Mesos runs externally ...
-  What does the `mesos` package provide?
-  Does it provide the Mesos Java API library that we use?
-  What is that library?
-  org.apache.mesos
-  What package provides this?
-How is it on the classpath?

-      dependencies {
-          compile "org.apache.mesos:mesos:${mesosVer}"

-  What does this mean?
-What is `compile`?
-  I think it means we use this: https://bintray.com/bintray/jcenter/org.apache.mesos%3Amesos/0.25.0/view#files/org/apache/mesos/mesos/0.25.0
-  This includes the Mesos API jar
-  TODO why do we install Mesos at version 0.25.0?
+  Our scheduler and executors use version 0.25.0 of the Mesos API.

 * That Mesos cluster must have the `docker` containerizer enabled.

-* A Docker host must be running on every Mesos slave on port 2376.
+* A Docker server must be running on every Mesos slave on port 2376, to be used by the `docker` containerizer.

-* That Docker host must have an API version compatible with our Docker client, which is currently at version 1.20.
+* Every Docker server must have an API version compatible with our Docker client, which is currently at API version 1.20.
+  This is satisfied by Docker server version 1.8.0 and above.

+* The `mesos/logstash-scheduler` image.
+  We maintain [releases of `mesos/logstash-scheduler` on Docker Hub][https://hub.docker.com/r/mesos/logstash-scheduler/], but they may not be up-to-date with this repository.
+  To build the latest version, see [Building the Docker images](#building).

-* Each Docker host must have access to the `mesos/logstash-executor` image.
+* Each Docker host must have access to the `mesos/logstash-executor` image, at the same version as your chosen `mesos/logstash-scheduler` image.
   We maintain [releases of `mesos/logstash-executor` on Docker Hub][https://hub.docker.com/r/mesos/logstash-executor/].

-* The `mesos/logstash-scheduler` image.
+  To build the latest version, see [Building the Docker images](#building).

 ## Running directly on a native Mesos cluster